Chinwe Chukwuogo-Roy: Career

 She gained international fame for painting the official Golden Jubilee portrait of Queen Elizabeth II, commissioned by The Commonwealth Secretariat in London.
 The full-length portrait was unveiled at a ceremony at Marlborough House in London by former Commonwealth Secretary-General Don McKinnon on Commonwealth Day, 2002.
 It hangs alongside the portrait of Commonwealth Secretary-General Emeka Anyaoku there.

 Other high-profile commissions include portraits of Kriss Akabusi and the Lord Mayor of Norwich.
 Chukwuogo-Roy was commissioned by Martin Keown to paint Arsenal's Highbury Stadium in London.

-In 2003, Chukwuogo-Roy represented the United Kingdom at the European Council Committee in Paris, advising on Contemporary African Art and Artists.
-In December that year, she also instigated and organised the "Celebrate" Exhibition for the Commonwealth Heads of Government Meeting in Abuja.
+In 2003, Chukwuogo-Roy represented the United Kingdom at the European Council Committee in Paris, France, advising on Contemporary African Art and Artists.
+In December that year, she also instigated and organised the Celebrate exhibition for the Commonwealth Heads of Government Meeting in Abuja.

 Chukwuogo-Roy exhibited throughout Britain, as well as internationally.
-She had many solo exhibitions including those at Christchurch Mansions, Ipswich; Ipswich Museum; The Mall Galleries, Bristol; The Royal Commonwealth Society; Reve's Cork Street Gallery, all in London; Sainsbury Centre for Visual Arts, University of East Anglia, both in Norwich; Aldeburgh Festival Gallery; Saatchi Gallery, both in Suffolk; and Suffolk Colchester, Connecticut University, Storrs, Connecticut; Didi Museum, Lagos; and UNESCO, Paris.
+She had many solo exhibitions, including those at Christchurch Mansions, Ipswich; Ipswich Museum; The Mall Galleries, Bristol; The Royal Commonwealth Society; Reve's Cork Street Gallery, all in London; Sainsbury Centre for Visual Arts, University of East Anglia, both in Norwich; Aldeburgh Festival Gallery; Saatchi Gallery, both in Suffolk; and Suffolk Colchester, Connecticut University, Storrs, Connecticut; Didi Museum, Lagos; and UNESCO, Paris.

 There has been a permanent exhibition of her work in the Menzies & Hancock Rooms at the University of London's School of Advanced Study since May 2006.

 She was a founder member of the renowned Sudbourne Printmakers, involving several leading Suffolk artists.

 In December 2012, after a lengthy illness with cancer, she died at her home in Hacheston, near Framlingham, Suffolk.

 Style and concepts

 Chukwuogo-Roy created paintings, prints, and sculptures that are predominantly figurative, in the genres of portraiture, still-life, landscape, and narrative subjects.
 Her naturalistic portraiture is usually optimistic or celebratory in tone.
-However, she also created many works that, according to Sandra Gibson, writing for Nerve, elicit "complex feelings of desperation, dread and aspiration".
+However, she also created many works that, according to Sandra Gibson, writing for Nerve magazine, elicit "complex feelings of desperation, dread and aspiration".
 Notable among such works are her Migrants series and her African Slave Trade series.

 Recognition and awards

 Chukwuogo-Roy won many awards and was featured prominently in the international media, both for her art and also for her charitable and educational work with young people.
 A biography entitled Chinwe Roy – Artist, published by Tamarind Books, is now studied by children in the UK as part of the National Curriculum.

 In 2003, Chukwuogo-Roy was awarded an Honorary Doctorate of Letters by the University of East Anglia.
 In 2008, she was invited to address the Cambridge Union.

-In 2010 Chukwuogo-Roy was made a Member of the Most Excellent Order of the British Empire (MBE) for her contributions to art.
+In 2010, Chukwuogo-Roy was appointed a Member of the Most Excellent Order of the British Empire (MBE) for her contributions to art.